 in the Publishing Framework, the method of delivering a package to the consumer.
-Supported transports include e-mail, message queue, and WebDAV.
+Supported transports include e-mail and WebDAV.
 Although not a true transport, a channel also functions as a delivery mechanism.
-See also e-mail, message queue, WebDAV (Web Distributed Authoring and Versioning), and channel.

 derived mapping

 a mapping between a source column and a target column in which the value of the target column is a function of the value of the source column.
 For example, if two tables contain a Price column, the value of the target table's Price column might be equal to the value of the source table's Price column multiplied by 0.8.